 - Two depths to choose from (6-inch or 9-inch)

 - All six sides of the mattress are protected

 - Multiple sizes and options for different mattress thicknesses

 - Machine wash and dryer friendly

 - Not 100% breathable from my experience (woke up hot)

 Protect-A-Bed’s AllerZip smooth encasement mattress protector is intended to protect the mattress from nearly everything, including liquid stains and damage.

 It’s very common for a mattress warranty to be voided for stains or other issues called by fluids or water, so choosing a mattress protector that has waterproof properties is always a good investment.

 To test the waterproof capabilities of the protector, I poured 10 ozs of water directly onto the center of the protector.

-I do this with all mattress protector reviews (waterproof ones, at least!).
-I want to make sure that it can handle what might be a realistic amount of liquid from a large spill or accident.
+This procedure is done for all mattress protector reviews (waterproof ones, at least!) to ensure it can handle what might be a realistic amount of liquid from a large spill or accident.